floppes/RTD266xFlash/README.md

 ![Screenshot of GUI tool](img/arduino_screen.png)

+#### Ruby tool ####

+Instead of the GUI tool written in C#, you can use a Ruby tool on the command line written by [kivikakk](https://github.com/kivikakk).

+To read the flash into the file `flash-contents.bin`, call it like this:

+`ruby flash.rb SERIAL dump`

+Replace `SERIAL` with your serial port (for example `COM1` on Windows, `/dev/ttyACM0` on Linux or `/dev/cu.usbmodem3201` on a Mac).

+To write back the firmware, use this command:

+`ruby flash.rb SERIAL write FILE [OFFSET LENGTH]`

+Call the tool without parameters to get a detailled description of its parameters.

 ### Method 2: Firmware images with Python script ###

 For this method you need a Raspberry Pi running a current version of Raspbian or any derivative.
 Use a standard HDMI cable to connect the display to the Raspberry Pi.
 In your `/boot/config.txt` file you need to add the following line to enable the I²C on HDMI interface: